CodePushGo/website/src/content/blog/en/how-capacitor-bridges-web-and-native-code.md

 | Storage | 2GB to 20GB | Flexible storage options |
 | Bandwidth | 50GB to 10TB | Built for enterprise needs |

-> "We practice agile development and @Capgo is mission-critical in delivering continuously to our users!" - Rodrigo Mantica [\[1\]](https://capgo.app/)
+> "We practice agile development and @CodePushGo is mission-critical in delivering continuously to our users!" - Rodrigo Mantica [\[1\]](https://capgo.app/)

-For teams switching from other platforms, Capgo offers smooth migration options and full support.
-With its strong presence in the Capacitor ecosystem, Capgo is a dependable choice for continuous deployment.
+For teams switching from other platforms, CodePushGo offers smooth migration options and full support.
+With its strong presence in the Capacitor ecosystem, CodePushGo is a dependable choice for continuous deployment.

 ## Summary

 Capacitor's bridge system streamlines hybrid app development by facilitating smooth communication between web and native layers.
 This makes accessing native features simpler, while also improving deployment processes and enhancing the overall user experience.

-Live update platforms like Capgo build on this efficiency.
-With 23.5 million updates delivered across 750 production apps, Capgo ensures 95% of active users receive updates within 24 hours, achieving an 82% global success rate [\[1\]](https://capgo.app/).
+Live update platforms like CodePushGo build on this efficiency.
+With 23.5 million updates delivered across 750 production apps, CodePushGo ensures 95% of active users receive updates within 24 hours, achieving an 82% global success rate [\[1\]](https://capgo.app/).
 The platform consistently delivers updates securely, with impressive speed and reliability [\[1\]](https://capgo.app/).